mets/mets.github.io/index.md

 # METS 2

-METS 2 is expected to be released by the end of 2024.
+METS 2 is nearing its final release.
 The elements and attributes of METS 2 were finalized in September 2022, but work on documentation and other supporting materials continues.